 ADMINISTRATIVE AND MARKETING VOLUNTEER OR INTERN

-Do you want to get involved with a 62 year-old nonprofit organization in Boulder?
-Thorne Nature Experience, an environmental education organization, is seeking individuals who want to gain experience volunteering in a nonprofit office setting.
-Volunteers will assist in a variety of tasks from writing and assembling student-authored Mini Books, preparing educational materials, pulling invasive weeds along trails, assisting with fundraising mailings, staffing outreach events, and more!
+Thorne Nature Experience is seeking individuals who want to gain experience volunteering in a nonprofit office setting.
+Volunteers will assist in a variety of tasks from writing and assembling student-authored Mini Books, preparing educational materials, organizing program photos, creating social media content, pulling invasive weeds along trails, assisting with fundraising mailings, staffing outreach events, and more!
 Office volunteers must be 16 years or older.
-To apply, submit a completed application, together with a resume to Gwen Tenney at Gwen@nullThorneNature.org.

-Through the Thorne Summer Camp Field Assistant Internship, you have the amazing opportunity to foster a deep nature connection with children in our community.
-Field Assistant Interns provide general program support of camp by assisting in the oversight of camp, supporting Instructors, and contributing to our mission of connecting youth to nature through joyful, hands-on, place-based environmental education experiences.
-As a Field Assistant Intern, you will become part of a team of nature-oriented professionals who receive support from our Camp leaders, develop environmental education skills, and enjoy a community of peers who value a profound connection to nature in our lives.
-The ideal candidates have experience with children, are enthusiastic, responsible, highly organized, and ready for action.
+Through the Thorne Summer Camp Education and Administration Internship, you will have the amazing opportunity to foster a deep nature connection with children in our community, while gaining experience in the operations of a nonprofit organization.
+Summer Interns provide general program support by assisting in the oversight of camp, supporting Instructors, and contributing to our mission of connecting youth to nature through joyful, hands-on, place-based environmental education experiences.
+Summer Interns also work in Thorne’s office on projects that may include marketing, fundraising, planning, research, and more!
+The ratio of field time to office time is flexible, depending on the preferences of the applicant.
+As an intern, you become part of a team of nature-oriented professionals who receive support from our Camp leaders, develop environmental education skills, and enjoy a community of peers who value a profound connection to nature.
+The ideal candidates have experience with children, are enthusiastic, curious, responsible, organized, and ready for action.
 This is a great opportunity for a person new to the environmental education field, who values nature connection in children, but may not have the necessary experience to be an Instructor.